 After the TRA is established, the strategy will still look to fill the allocation with undervalued market opportunities first.
 However, if there is a dearth of value in a risk-on environment, then we will fill the TRA gap with broad global equity market exposure via the ACWI.

 2020 showed just how important the TRA adjustments were as global markets made extreme swings both ways with little to no regard for valuations.
-As a result the TRA decisions had a significantly larger impact on the strategy’s results than the value positions did.
+As a result, the TRA decisions had a significantly larger impact on the strategy’s results than the value positions did.
 That won’t always be the case, but the point is TRA is here to stay and will likely have a meaningful impact on results moving forward.
-Hence, the name-change to Tactical Value.
+Hence, the name changed to Macro Allocation.

 2020 was truly a breathtaking year in more ways than one.
 Financial markets exhaled a long sigh of relief after March’s unprecedented pandemic plunge.
 In the end, the global equity market managed a gain of +15.15% for the year (as measured by the ACWI).
 That was after clawing back a -34% drop from Q1 for a massive rally of +50% in just 9 months!
 Suffice to say that does not happen often.